Cancer Research UK logo.

 • make instant soups or gravies with milk instead of water

-• mix mashed potato with butter or grated cheese or cream
+• mix mashed potato with butter, grated cheese, or cream

-• make drinks with all milk like coffee or hot chocolate
+• make drinks like coffee or hot chocolate with all milk instead of water and preferably whole milk

 • drink liquid food supplements such as Complan and Meritene - sip them throughout the day